-Blend for Visual Studio and XAML for Windows Embedded, combined with Microsoft Visual Studio 2013, offer an end-to-end development environment.
+Blend for Visual Studio and XAML for Windows Embedded, combined with Microsoft Visual Studio 2013 and Microsoft Visual 2015, offer an end-to-end development environment.
 Device designers and developers who create applications for Windows Embedded Compact 2013 powered devices can use this environment to create first-class, cutting-edge applications in a wide range of device categories.
-This section provides an overview of how to use Expression Blend with XAML for Windows Embedded and how to use Microsoft Visual Studio 2013 with the Windows Embedded XAML Tools to create XAML for Windows Embedded applications.
+This section provides an overview of how to use Expression Blend with XAML for Windows Embedded and how to use Microsoft Visual Studio 2013 or Microsoft Visual Studio 2015 with the Windows Embedded XAML Tools to create XAML for Windows Embedded applications.
 To create a XAML for Windows Embedded project in Expression Blend, you use the XAML for Windows Embedded Application project template as described in this topic.

 For a detailed set of steps that show how to work with an Expression Blend project before and after it is converted into a XAML for Windows Embedded project in Visual Studio, see Getting Started with XAML for Windows Embedded.

 Expression Blend gives designers a set of visual tools to create dynamic user interfaces for XAML for Windows Embedded applications and demonstrate them in a browser.
 Visual Studio, with Windows Embedded Compact installed, gives developers a complete set of tools for converting Expression Blend projects into XAML for Windows Embedded application templates, for developing the native C++ code that will drive the embedded application, and for testing the application on a device or virtual CEPC.